 The San Juan Islands are an archipelago of 172 islands and reefs between Seattle, Washington, and Vancouver, Canada.
 Four of the islands can be accessed by ferry: Orcas Island, San Juan Island, Lopez Island, and Shaw Island.
 A true San Juan Island experience will include whale-watching, farm-to-table cuisine, and a good dose of outdoor recreation.

 10. Olympic National Park

-With nearly a million acres of diverse landscape, thousands of years of human history, and a variety of distinctive ecosystems, Olympic National Park is truly a Pacific Northwest treasure.
+With nearly a million acres of diverse landscape, thousands of years of human history, and a variety of distinctive ecosystems, Olympic National Park is truly a Pacific Northwest treasure and one of the most amazing places a ROAMERICA campervan can take you.
 In the park, you’ll find snow-capped peaks, old growth rainforests, stunning coastline, ice cold rivers, and alpine lakes.
 Visit the park in all seasons to experience each of the ecosystems in all their glory.

 11. Mount Rainier National Park